INS Vikramaditya: Structural modifications

 The superstructure profile was designed to accommodate the fixed phased array scanners of the Soviet Navy's Mars-Passat 3D air search radar system, along with extensive command and control facilities to conduct an aerial campaign.
 Extensive revamp of sensors was carried out, with long-range air-surveillance radars and advanced electronic warfare suites fitted, which enable the maintenance of a surveillance bubble of over 500 km around the ship.
 An aft mast was installed to accommodate various communication antennae.
 These changes needed 2,300 km of new cables and 3,000 km of new pipes.

-The eight original boilers were replaced by new generation, high-pressure boilers, converted to take diesel fuel utilising LSHSD (→ Low Sulphur High Speed Diesel) instead of furnace fuel oil, each providing a steam capacity of 100 tonnes per hour.
+The eight original boilers were replaced by new generation, high-pressure boilers, converted to take diesel fuel utilising LSHSD (→ Low Sulphur High Speed Diesel) instead of mazut, each providing a steam capacity of 100 tonnes per hour.
 The new boilers are highly efficient and have high levels of automation.
 They power four propellers in a four-shaft configuration, producing a total thrust of 180000 hp at the shaft, providing a top speed of over 30 knots.
 Six turbo alternators and six diesel alternators generate 18 MW of electricity to power various equipment.
 Modern oil-water separators, as well as a sewage treatment plant, were incorporated to meet international standards.
 Six new Finnish Wärtsilä 1.5 MW diesel generators, a Global Marine communications system, Sperry Bridgemaster navigation radar, a new telephone exchange, new data link and an IFF Mk XI system were added.
 Residential services were improved with the addition of two reverse osmosis plants producing 400 tons of fresh water per day, as well as updated refrigeration and air conditioning.
 A new galley was installed with improved domestic services and accommodation for 10 female officers.